blakadder/blog/_posts/2021-10-13-nspanel-teardown.md

 At the top, nestled under Kapton tape is the Nextion screen controller and touch MCU.
 Nextion screens use ARM chips as a controller and this one uses [STM32G031G8](https://www.st.com/en/microcontrollers-microprocessors/stm32g031g8.html).
 [CST340](http://www.hynitron.com/product_show.php?id=9&tid=1) is the touch controller for which there's very little information on the internet.

 What's interesting about Nextion screens is that they do not need a microcontroller to draw each pixel but instead it stores the entire GUI in its controller and uses serial communication with the ESP32 to send and receive events.
-For this Sonoff kindly left the TF_RX and TF_TX pads to make our lives easier, but even if they were not there there is ample access at the screen connector.
+To see what exactly is going on between the two Sonoff kindly left the `TF_RX` and `TF_TX` pads to make our lives easier, but even if they were not there there is ample access at the screen connector.

 To remove the PCB you have to disconnect the screen.
 Push the black bar on both sides until it looses its grip on the flat cable then carefully pull it out.